dale-wilson/HighQueue/README.md

 # HighQueue and HighStages
-<b>HighQueue</b> began as tool for High Speed message passing between threads, processes, or other components of a system.
+<b>HighQueue</b> began as tool for high speed message passing between threads (or processes, or other components of a system.)
 It has grown to include <b>HighStages</b> -- a framework for creating systems based on a pipeline architecture.

 ```